Anabellagardner/analytics-portfolio/README.md

 # analytics-portfolio

-# 📊 Analytics Portfolio by Anabella Gardner
+# Analytics Portfolio by Anabella Gardner

 Welcome to my Business Analytics portfolio!
 This repository showcases selected projects from my coursework and independent work, using tools like Python, R, R Shiny SQL, and Power BI.
 Each project focuses on solving real-world problems using data analysis, visualization, and modeling techniques.

 ## 📁 Projects

-- **Week 1 – Regression Analysis**
-  Predictive modeling using scikit-learn and cross-validation
+Week 1 – Guess the Song: SNL-Inspired Text Adventure Game This project is a playful Python-based "Guess the Song" adventure, inspired by an SNL sketch and enhanced with custom visuals created using Canva.
+Built entirely in a single Jupyter Notebook, this game challenges users to guess the correct musical path through three unpredictable stages of comedic chaos.

+✨ Highlights:

+-Game logic powered by user-defined functions, conditional statements, and loops (for & while) -Three uniquely styled stages, each with song-based decisions and random events -Includes 5+ variables, 1 list, 1 while loop, 1 for loop, and nested conditionals with else -Visual enhancements using Canva.
+-Designed to be completed in under 3 minutes with multiple possible outcomes -No global variables or class structures; strict adherence to project requirements

-  ## 💡 About Me
+  ## About Me

 I’m a Business Analytics graduate passionate about solving problems through data.
 With 15+ years in customer experience and a love for clear insights, I bring a unique blend of service excellence and analytical thinking to every project.